 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Lewisville?
-The math follows a simple rule: a square of asphalt shingles occupies two-thirds of a cubic yard; therefore, a 20-yard container handles most roofs.
-Our low-wall roll-off makes loading easy; we calculate the total tonnage based on your specific shingle weight.
+How big a roll-off do you actually need for your roof project in Lewisville?
+The math is simple: one square of asphalt shingles equals two-thirds of a cubic yard.
+Most jobs fit into a 20-yard container; our low-wall roll-off makes loading easy; we track your tonnage to avoid fees.
+Denton residents see this standard rule work every day.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Lewisville residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.